-You crack open a bag of your favorite coffee beans, the scent filling the air - you can’t wait to brew your first cup.
-Then reality hits: will my coffee taste the same once the bag’s been opened?
+You crack open a bag of your favorite coffee beans, the scent filling the air.
+You can’t wait to brew your first cup, but once that bag is open, how you store your beans makes a real difference to how they’ll taste.

 What is the best way to store coffee?